Bake Play Smile

 More Classic Slice Recipes

-If you love a good old-fashioned slice recipe, then check these ones out!
+If you love a good old-fashioned slice recipe, then check these classic slice recipes out!

 An image of peppermint slice.